Problem Reductions at Scale: Agentic Integration of Computationally Hard Problems: Introduction

 The difficulty is that each solver speaks its own narrow language.
 SAT solvers~\cite{Een2003MiniSat, Biere2020Kissat} accept Boolean satisfiability instances.
 Integer linear programming (ILP) engines like CPLEX~\cite{IBM2022CPLEX}, Gurobi~\cite{Gurobi2026}, and HiGHS~\cite{Huangfu2018HiGHS} require problems expressed as linear constraints over integer variables.
 Semidefinite programming (SDP) relaxations tackle Max-Cut and graph bisection~\cite{GoemansWilliamson1995} but need a matrix formulation.
 Beyond classical solvers, specialized hardware introduces additional formulations: D-Wave quantum annealers~\cite{glover2019} solve Quadratic Unconstrained Binary Optimization (QUBO), and Rydberg atom arrays~\cite{lucas2014, pichler2018, ebadi2022quantum} natively solve Maximum Independent Set on geometric graphs.
 Physics-inspired methods scale further: graph neural networks solve QUBO at million-variable scale~\cite{Schuetz2022PhysicsGNN}, and hybrid quantum-GNN methods tackle the Traveling Salesman Problem~\cite{He2024QuantumTSP}.
 These approaches still require a QUBO or Ising formulation as input.
 A practitioner with a crew-scheduling problem cannot reach most of these solvers without first \emph{translating} the problem into a form the solver understands.

 This translation is called a \emph{reduction}: an efficient algorithm that converts an instance of one problem into an instance of another and maps the target's solution back to the source.
+In other words, a reduction gives a uniform rule for solving any source instance via the corresponding target instance.
 Each verified reduction is a bridge connecting a new problem to an existing solver.